Tinysqua/VTGAN-pytorch-version/README.md

 ### 2. Change the train_config.yaml
 You could find it in the "config" directory, it contains some choices used in the training.
 You can config your dataset path here.
-We recognize you to choose the "official_data_path", since the "data_path" could have some problem.
+We recommend you to choose the "official_data_path", since the "data_path" could have some problem.

 ### 3. Start training
 Since every choices is defined by yaml file, we can directily start training